 Creating data bunker account in console

-1. (Highly recommended) Create a logging account from the organizations master account
+1. Create a logging account from the organizations management account

-- Login to the master account of your AWS Organization
+- Login to the management account of your AWS Organization

 - If you do not have an account within your organization to store security logs.
 Navigate to AWS Organizations and select Create Account.
 Include a cross account access role and note it’s name (default is OrganizationAccountAccessRole) - we will modify this later to remove unnecessary access